 better assessed experimental uncertainties,

-using different types of integral experiments :
+using different types of integral experiments by independent facilities :

 some related to one type of cross section for one isotope (or a few number of isotopes)

 some involving a large number of isotopes

 For the first type of integral experiments, some recent solutions were proposed in the community: to use directly proper clean integral information in the nuclear reaction model framework [11-13].
 The mathematical description of one of these methods is described in details in the following paper [10] from which the general mathematical notations/methods are taken.